-Another similar problem to Zombies!, should all ordinary keys be used, to unlock a power-up for example, the character might not be able to open the door required to progress.
-I did find myself apparently stuck forever: perhaps there was a way to find a key somewhere, but I wasn’t gonna roam hours to find out if that was the case.
-This is where subquests would have been useful in making the pacing more varied and fun, but Hercs only has one main quest and many little roads, not shown on the map, which usually lead to death or waste a lot of time just to collect some weapons.
+Which leads me to another design issue: in a similar vein to Zombies, should all ordinary keys be used for collecting resources, the character might not be able to open the doors required to progress.
+Once, I apparently found myself stuck forever: if there was a way to find a key somewhere, I wasn’t gonna roam around ofr hours to find out if that was the case.
+This is where subquests would have been useful, in making the pacing more varied and fun, along with opening up possibilities for the players to collect more keys and items.
+Unfortunately, Hercs only has one main quest and many little roads, not shown on the map, which usually lead to death or wasting a lot of time just to collect weapons.

 The open world map was a great idea, on paper, but ends up creating quite more problems than it was worth.
 In the end, the overall non-linear progression ends up disrupting the pacing a little too much, which is the main reason why one might understandably prefer the classic level-based gameplay of Zombies.
 Having bite sized levels to complete can be enjoyed for both quick and long sessions, while Herc’s Adventures, with its archaic save system, requires a serious time investment.